ivamiha/Laplacian/README.md

 ## Current focus tasks
 Following tasks are being undertaken this week:
-* initial implementation of sliced ISPC kernel
+* optimization of sliced ISPC kernel
-* performance analysis of naive FD kernels
+* finalizing serial Gray-Scott solver

 Further notes: <br />
 To be completed as develop ideas throughout the week.